heyJonBray/PinDAO/README.md

 ## Verifier Services 🕵️‍♀️

-The PinDAO protocol creates economic opportunities for **Verifiers** who maintain network integrity by checking IPFS for content availability promised by nodes and verifying that pinning commitments are being honored.
+The Pin.sol protocol creates economic opportunities for **Verifiers** who maintain network integrity by checking IPFS for content availability promised by nodes and verifying that pinning commitments are being honored.

 **Verifiers:**
 🚨 Reporting nodes that fail to meet obligations